 Or: How I learned about EVERYTHING from a coin.

-I like to collect money.
-Who doesn’t?
+Who likes to collect money?
+I do!
 But I’m talking about weird money.
-If you travel, it’s actually not strange to see different sorts of money, but 35+ years ago when I first stumbled across a coin bearing non-Latin characters, it seemed a magical treasure.
+If you travel abroad, it’s not strange to see different sorts of money, but 35+ years ago when I first stumbled across a coin bearing non-Latin characters, it seemed a magical treasure.
 A mystery to be solved.

 But back then in the long, long ago, there was no World Wide Web.
 What was a curious kid to do with a weird coin?
 I asked an adult, who passed the buck and pointed me to another adult.
 Eventually, I got the answer: “Hmmm.
 Yep.
 That’s a Japanese ¥10 coin!”